Open Data GIS Downloads

 Finder Online Guide

-FINDER Online User Manual
+FINDER Online (maryland.gov)

-FINDER Online is the Maryland Department of Planning's tax map and real property database viewer.
-It may be used to query data and quickly generate maps for informational purposes.
-The purpose of this manual is to guide the user through the tools available to perform these desktop web mapping functions.
+FINDER Online is a tax map and real property database viewer for the state of Maryland.
+FINDER Online may be used to query data and generate maps for informational purposes.
+This manual will guide the user through the application.

 Usage Recommendations